If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….

 Early Briards…

-Were primarily used to protect the herds from predators such as wolves (and poachers) but as time when on, they began to become proficient shepherds themselves.
-Making them even more valuable than their early ancestors.
+They were primarily used to protect the herds from predators such as wolves (and poachers), but as time passed, they became proficient shepherds themselves.
+She was making them even more valuable than their early ancestors.
+Within France itself, the breed was first “recognized” in 1867.
+A Briard club in France was formed as early as 1909.

 Briard in America

-He is not as popular today as he was in the past, but that’s probably because people find it hard to manage such a large dog in many of today’s “suburban” living communities.
+Unfortunately, he is not as popular today as he was in the past, but that’s probably because people find it hard to manage such a large dog in many of today’s “suburban” living communities.
 Small or mid-sized breeds are in fashion these days.
-But this shouldn’t be looked at as a “negative” on the breed because Briard’s are still very fine animals!
+But this shouldn’t be considered a “negative” on the species because Briards are still beautiful animals!

-The first thing that you’re likely going to notice is his massive size and all the fur on his body.
-In fact, he is completely covered in hair!
-And its a wonder that he can see through the hair that covers his eyes!
+The Briard is, undoubtedly, an extraordinary-looking dog, but “strange” in a good way.
+As we said before, you’ll likely notice his massive size and all the fur on his body.
+He is completely covered in hair!
+And it’s a wonder that he can see through the hair that covers his eyes!

 He has bushy eyebrows…

-He is one of the biggest guard dogs or shepherd dogs or herding dogs out there, and because he originates form France, he will often times be confused with a Beauceron which is another large sheepdog originating from France which ironically don’t look a thing like a Briard.
+He had large ears, double dewclaws on his rear legs, and a thick, long coat.
+His outer skin is usually black, tawny, or gray but rarely white.
+Their tails are “J” shaped tail, much like that of a shepherd’s crook.
+It will typically hang low, ending in a crochet curve.
+And because he is one of the giant guard dogs or shepherd dogs or herding dogs out there, and because he originates from France, he will often be confused with a Beauceron, which is another large sheepdog originating from France that ironically doesn’t look a thing like a Briard.

 Briard Grooming

-Now you’re not going to need us here at IndulgeYourPet to point out the obvious, which is that Briard’s require a lot of grooming!
-So, if you’re thinking about getting a Briard puppy, just be prepared to make a habit of brushing his undercoat and outer coat as often as possible, at least twice a week.
-Otherwise, everything you own is going to be covered in fur too!
+Now, you do not need us here at IndulgeYourPet to point out the obvious: briards require a lot of grooming!
+So, if you’re thinking about getting a Briard puppy, just be prepared to brush his undercoat and outer coat as often as possible, at least twice a week.
+Otherwise, everything you own will be covered in fur, too!

-This “interaction” between a MASSIVE dog like the Briard and a small child remains our enduring image of the Briard, one that sticks in the memory and one that will always make this dog breed one of our very favorite.
+This “interaction” between a MASSIVE dog like the Briard and a small child remains our enduring image of the Briard, which sticks in our memory and will always make this dog breed one of our favorites.

 Briard Training

-Is a smart dog, respectful, and commands respect.
+The Briad is an intelligent dog, respectful, and commands respect.
 But… he expects to be given a lot of attention.
 If there is one thing he hates, it is being ignored and left alone.
 He wants to be a part of your family and participate in every family activity.
-Which is why, if you plan on leaving your Briard at home for long extended periods of time while you are at work, this dog may not be the right dog for you.
+This is why this dog may not be suitable for you if you plan on going your Briard at home for long extended periods while at work.

 And along those lines…

-It is important to get him from a breeder who can provide you with a CHIC certification and proof of DNA tests that show that he has healthy parents.
+The Briard is a purebred dog, so he is likely susceptible to certain hereditary diseases like any other purebred might.
+That’s why getting him from a breeder who can provide you with a CHIC certification and proof of DNA tests that show that he has healthy parents is essential.

-Is that in general, this breed is relatively healthy and hasn’t been “overbred” to the point where the breed is at an increased risk for certain medical conditions.
-That said however, the breed is still at risk for certain conditions that often affect many different breeds particularly those affecting larger dogs in general.
+The good news is that this breed is generally relatively healthy and hasn’t been “overbred” to the point where the species is at an increased risk for specific medical conditions.
+However, the species is still at risk for certain conditions that often affect many species, particularly those involving larger dogs.

 Conditions such as…